 Step 1: Connect to the server using ssh client putty.
 How To Connect Ubuntu Server Using Putty

-Step 2: Make sure that RDP port is enabled on the Ubuntu instance in which you are going to install
+Step 2: Make sure that the RDP port is enabled on the Ubuntu instance in which you are going to install

 lxde.
 Update the server and install lxde using the following commands.